-1) Push the GA Switch at the Decision height and apply go around power to execute a missed approach.
+1) Push the GA Button at the Decision Height and apply go around power to execute a missed approach.
 The flight director Command Bars establish a nose-up climb to follow.
 If flying an ILS or LOC approach the CDI also switches to GPS as the navigation source.

-Note that when the GA Switch is pushed, the missed approach is activated and the autopilot disconnects, indicated by the 'AP' annunciation flashing yellow for 5 seconds and the autopilot disconnect aural alert.
+Note that when the GA Button is pushed, the missed approach is activated and the autopilot disconnects, indicated by the 'AP' annunciation flashing yellow for 5 seconds.